tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 The definitions of the terms used for the Tests can be found at [BDQ Tests Quick Reference Guide](../../terms/bdqtest/bdqtest_qrg_term_descriptions.md).

-## 5 Time and Time Zones (non-normative)
+## 5 Time of Day and Time Zones (non-normative)

-Time is not considered in any of the BDQ Tests.
-There are `Use Case`s where the time zone is important.
+Time of day (as opposed to dates) is not considered in any of the BDQ Tests.
+There are `Use Cases` where the time zone is important.
 Dates within a dataset (`bdqffdq:MultiRecord`) aggregated from multiple sources may have plus or minus one day errors introduced.
 New Tests are required if ignorance of time would make such data unfit for a purpose.
-For further information, see Section [4.2 Time](../../supplement/index.md#42-time) in [BDQ Supplemental Information](../../supplement/index.md).
+For further information, see Section [4.2 Time](../../supplement/index.md#42-time-non-normative) in [BDQ Supplemental Information](../../supplement/index.md).